umd-mith/OACVideoAnnotator/drupal/js/video_annotator.coffee.md

 ### Hover

-The hover controller provides two different events in response to the UI: `onFocus` and `onUnfocus`.
-We only use the `onFocus` event in the application, but include the `onUnfocus` event for completeness. *N.B.:* This controller may be moved into MITHgrid in the future.
+The hover controller provides two different events in response to the UI:
+`onFocus` and `onUnfocus`.
+We only use the `onFocus` event in the application, but include the `onUnfocus` event for completeness. **N.B.:**

-    MITHgrid.defaults "OAC.Client.StreamingVideo.Drupal.Hover",
+This controller may be moved into MITHgrid in the future.

+    Drupal.defaults "Hover",
       bind:
         events:
           onFocus: null